 Notwithstanding the very broad definition of Athlete Support Personnel in the CADP, the term designated Athlete Support Personnel in the CADP shall mean those individuals specifically identified by a Sport Organization who are (i) working as Athlete Support Personnel under contract with or under the direct control and/or supervision of the Sport Organization and (ii) who are providing training, treatment and assistance to Athletes preparing for sports competition at the elite level, which includes a sport's NAP Athletes, a sport's development teams and national team members.
-Only designated Athlete Support Personnel must expressly confirm in a contact with the Sport Organization that they are subject to the CADP.
+Only designated Athlete Support Personnel must expressly confirm-acknowledge in a contact with the Sport Organization that they are subject to the CADP, however all Athlete Support Personnel are subject to the CADP by reason of their participation in sport.